The 20 Best Mitochondrial Complex 1 Deficiency Doctors in Japan

 Chiba, JP

-Takuya Fushimi practices in Chiba, Japan.
+Takuya Fushimi practices practicing medicine in Chiba, Japan.
 Mr. Fushimi is rated as an Experienced expert by MediFind in the treatment of Mitochondrial Complex 1 Deficiency.
-His top areas of expertise are Leigh Syndrome, Sengers Syndrome, Andersen Disease, Protein Deficiency, and Liver Transplant.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Leigh Syndrome, Sengers Syndrome, Andersen Disease, Protein Deficiency, and Liver Transplant.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.